-Besides antitrust regulations and the reporting obligations and review procedures contained in the Foreign Trade Act (see questions 4 and 18), there are certain limitations and obligations for private equity firms in larger transactions that fall under AIF regulations (see question 4) after acquiring control of a non-listed company.
+Besides antitrust regulations and the reporting obligations and review procedures contained in the Foreign Trade Act, there are certain limitations and obligations for private equity firms in larger transactions that fall under alternative investment fund (AIF) regulations after acquiring control of a non-listed company.
 For a period of 24 months following the acquisition the private equity purchaser is prevented from stripping any assets from the target company that may have an impact on the ability to finance the transaction.

-In the case of publicly listed companies, the Takeover Act has an effect: if a private equity firm gains control of a public company (ie, acquires at least 30 per cent of its voting rights), it is, pursuant to the Takeover Act, obliged to submit a mandatory public offer to the remaining shareholders of the target to acquire their shares.
+In the case of publicly listed companies, the Takeover Act has an effect: if a private equity firm gains control of a public company (ie, acquires at least 30 per cent of its voting rights), it is, obliged to submit a mandatory public offer to the remaining shareholders of the target to acquire their shares pursuant to the Takeover Act.
 In certain cases, the voting rights from shares held by third parties have to be attributed in the calculation of the 30 per cent threshold (eg, voting rights of a subsidiary, bidder and third party are 'acting in concert').
 In the event that two or more parties acquire control on the basis of the aforementioned attribution, the obligation to submit a mandatory offer generally applies to all acquirers.